M2Team/NanaZip/ReadMe.md

 - Packaging with MSIX for modern deployment experience.
 - Support the context menu in Windows 10/11 File Explorer.
+- Enable parsing the NSIS script support in the NSIS archives.

 # Documents